viamrobotics/docs/docs/how-tos/hello-world-module.md

 First, implement the camera API methods by editing the camera class definition:

-1. Open the <file>hello-world/src/main.py</file> file in your code editor.
+1. Open the <file>hello-world/src/main.py</file> file again in your code editor.

 1. Add the following to the list of imports at the top of <file>main.py</file>: